beast-dev/beast-mcmc/REWARD_CATEGORY_DYNAMIC_ORDERING_PLAN.md

 and seed, where only state index 0 ("Ap") was ever reached.
 This is the result the whole feature was built to produce.

+5. **Production cluster runs (10000 states, `autoOptimize="true"`) crash
+   deterministically at the adaptation-delay boundary (state ~100, or `chainLength/100`) -- root cause precisely located, not fixed.** All 3 replicate seeds failed identically: `MarkovChain.runChain()`'s own `likelihood.makeDirty(); evaluate(likelihood);` at the start of the post-adaptation-delay chain segment (`MCMC.java` calls `runChain(..., true)` then `runChain(..., false)`) throws `IllegalArgumentException: The initial likelihood is zero`, uncaught, killing the thread.
+Not seen in any `autoOptimize="false"` local validation this session (200+ states, fixed small step size).
+   - Reproduces in seconds on the tiny 5-taxon `testRewardsAwareRabiesHostDnaMixedDynamicSmoke.xml` with `autoOptimize="true" adaptationDelay="5"` added -- state ~52,
+     `usingFullEvaluation`'s post-reject sanity check (active by default;
+     `fullEvaluation="0"` is not set on this tiny XML) reports `host.treeLikelihood` mismatched after restore (a small, finite discrepancy this time, not `-Inf`).
+   - Definitively ruled out via direct instrumentation (dumped every element, not just sums, at each point):
+     - **`total.rewards.cts`/`reward.category` raw parameter values restore
+       byte-for-byte identical** to their pre-operator-call reference.
+     - **`PerBranchRewardMixtureCategoryDecoder`'s per-branch insertion-rank
+       cache also restores byte-for-byte identical** (both
+       `RewardsAwareCategoricalMixtureBranchRatesDynamic.restoreState()` and
+       `RewardsAwareBranchModel.restoreState()` correctly fire
+       `refreshEmbedding()` and land on the same ranks as the original trajectory-start refresh).
+     - `computeAtomicScales()`/`atomicScale[]` never fires in this
+       repro at all (no branch goes atomic), ruling it out too.
+   - **Conclusion: the same confirmed-identical inputs (X[], times[]) produce a different `W[]` output from `computeCtsTransitionMatrices()` depending on prior call history.** This narrows the bug to `SericolaSeriesMarkovRewardFastModel.computePdfInto()` and its downstream Bernstein/Poisson-weight computation in `SericolaRewardDensityWorkspace`/`SericolaSeriesWeights` -- the pre-existing, uncommitted "series rescaling" refactor committed earlier this session (see item 4's sibling note above and `project_log.md`), not BEAST's store/restore framework, not this feature's decoder/model code.
+Most likely a non-idempotent internal cache (e.g. the reused `ThreadLocal` workspace's weight arrays) that is not fully invalidated between calls with different inputs, though the exact mechanism inside that code was not identified.
+   - One real, if insufficient, improvement made along the way: `reward.category` changes were invalidating `atomicScalesDirty` but not `ctsMatricesDirty` in `RewardsAwareBranchModel.handleVariableChangedEvent` -- `computeCtsTransitionMatrices()` computes `W[]` for every branch unconditionally using each branch's *current* atomic/continuous classification, so a category boundary crossing without a `total.rewards.cts` value change could in principle leave a stale `W[]` entry.
+     Fixed (now invalidates both), verified harmless via the full JUnit suite, but confirmed empirically **not** the cause of this specific crash (the fast tiny-tree repro reproduces identically with and without it).
+   - **Practical status: blocks `autoOptimize="true"` production runs at scale.** `autoOptimize="false"` (this session's entire validated 200+ state local runs) does not trigger it.
+Fixing the actual root cause needs someone with the intended caching invariants of the series-rescaling refactor (likely whoever authored it) to review `SericolaRewardDensityWorkspace`'s weight caching; the fast tiny-tree repro (`chainLength="500" adaptationDelay="5" autoOptimize="true"` on `testRewardsAwareRabiesHostDnaMixedDynamicSmoke.xml`, crashes in under 15 seconds) makes that investigation fast to iterate on.

 ## 1. Motivation

 Investigated in `dep-markov/private-code/notes/project_log.md` (2026-08-21/22): the